Gus45fring/YAWn/README.md

+# this is not in "WIP", this hasn't literally even started. my dumbass thought that starting off with egui and rust wouldve been a good idea. will continue this once i finish the rust book.

 # YAWn
 <p>yet another wallpaper manager, made by me with rust and egui as a starter project to learn rust.
 It uses hyperctl.
 </p>